gustavz/realtime_object_detection/README.md

 # Tensorflow-Object-Detection
 My Version of Googles Object Detection API.
-Plug and Play Video Object Detection.
+Plug and Play Video Object Detection. <br />
+It displays reached fps every three seconds and also the final mean value after ending the Visualizer.
 <br />

 ## Getting Started: